 This is first and foremost a golf hotel and the room prices include green fees for the three courses owned by Arabella on the Son Vida estate.
 Unfortunately golf isn’t my game (more of a Scrabble girl, myself), but golfers are in their element here, I’ve no doubt.
 Golf widows (or widowers) can indulge themselves in the spa or head to nearby Palma for some shopping and sightseeing.
 I was happy just to admire all those greens (it’s been a long while since I’ve had a lawn of my own).

 There’s a great team of people working here and we were impressed by all the smiles and greetings we had during our short stay.
 I wasn’t surprised to learn this week that they’ve been nominated for the chain’s Exceptional Achievement Award 2014.
-Check out this video and you’ll see something of the hotel and staff.

-Little things count . . .
+Little Things Count . . .

 The investment of thirteen million euros has brought a lot of improvements – in facilities and interior design – and resulted in a lovely hotel where we’d happily stay again.
 But one of the things that impressed me most about the Sheraton Mallorca Arabella Golf Hotel had nothing to do with corporate standards or mega-money investment.